-- 3. Development of 16 new apartments units, which would result in approximately 43 residents, is consistent with the existing build-out scenario of the General Plan Land Use Element, which plans for a future City population of 44,000 residents.
-In accordance with City Council Resolution No. 13-057, the Land Use Element incorporated a 5% vacancy rate and an average population per household ratio of 2.66, that collectively raised the number of dwelling units that could be built within the 44,000 population threshold by 594 units.
-These additional 594 units were not assigned to specific development projects.
-If approved, this project would utilize 16 units of these surplus density units. - 4.
-In accordance with the City's General Plan Housing Element, this project would provide additional rental housing supply, which is an identified need. - 5.
+- 4. In accordance with the City's General Plan Housing Element, this project would provide additional rental housing supply, which is an identified need. - 5.
 The original Tract Map No. 2070 included an offer of dedication to the City of an open space easement, which was accepted by the City.
 This easement is approximately 1.06-acres in area.
 The applicant owns the underlying property, and proposes to use 0.19 acres of this area within the development area footprint.
 Since this open space property is encumbered with an easement for the publics' benefit, the applicant has offered to purchase this 0.19-acre area of the easement.
 A property appraisal was prepared, and it determined that the value of this property easement is \$16,000.
-The applicant has agreed to pay this amount to the City in exchange for City conveyance of this portion of the open space easement to allow for the development of his project.
-A copy of the appraisal is provided in

-Attachment 6.
-The City Council is scheduled to consider final approval of the conveyance of the easement on July 19, 2016.

-6. Pursuant to the Statutes and Guidelines of the California Environmental Quality Act (CEQA) and the City's Procedures for Implementing CEQA, a Mitigated Negative Declaration (MND) was be prepared for this project.
-See Attachment 14 - Draft MND.
-The 20-day public review period for this project began on June 24, 2016 and is extended through July 12, 2016.
+The applicant has agreed to pay this amount to the City in exchange for City abandonment of this portion of the open space easement for development of his project.
+A copy of the appraisal is provided in Attachment 6. - Pursuant to the Statutes and Guidelines of the California Environmental Quality Act (CEQA) and the City's Procedures for Implementing CEQA, a Mitigated Negative Declaration (MND) was be prepared for this project.
+See Attachment 14 Draft MND.
+The 20-day public review period for this project began on June 24, 2016 and is extended through August 2, 2016. - 7.
+The Planning Commission considered this project on July 12, 2016, and recommended approval to the City Council.
+At the request of the applicant, the Commission recommended Vesting Tentative Tract Map 3080, condition of approval #5 be modified to only require frontage improvements on the project frontage.
+The applicant also requested, and the Planning Commission recommends, that condition #6 be modified to earmark use of the \$16,000 open space easement fund for use on-trail improvements for the trail located just south of the project site.

-Analysis and Conclusion:
+Analysis and

-The existing Alder Creek apartment project, including the apartments on both the west and east sides of Nicklaus Street, includes 96 units.
+Conclusion: The existing Alder Creek apartment project, including the apartments on both the west and east sides of Nicklaus Street, includes 96 units.
 The applicant is proposing a small-scale infill development project to construct 16 new apartment units within four (4) buildings, with four (4) 2-bedroom units in each building on the west side of Nicklaus Street.
-The development footprint would be on land with an underutilized parking and storage area, and also on part of a vacant, open space area.
+The development footprint would be on land currently occupied with an underutilized parking and storage area, and also on part of a vacant, open space area.
 The open space area was previously graded for the existing development and has sloped topography.
 The parking spaces in the underutilized parking area are "overflow spaces" and are in addition to the spaces required for the existing development.
 The property owner currently stores equipment and miscellaneous supplies in this area, which will be removed.
 Thirty-five new uncovered parking spaces are proposed, and would be used for shared parking use by the existing and new apartment units.
 The Site Plan indicates that the proposed parking plan would be consistent with the City's off-street parking requirements by providing 61 parking spaces, which is slightly more than what is required (e.g. two (2) spaces per unit, and one (1) guest parking space for every five (5) units, for a total of 59 required parking spaces).